 The Cultural Data Profile (CDP) is our flagship service.
 It has become a resource for data collection, analysis, reporting, and research for over 16,000 organizations nationwide.
-Our survey, which collects financial and programmatic data from nonprofit arts, culture, and humanities organizations, will be updated in the first part of 2019 to comply with a new set of financial reporting standards issued by the Financial Accounting Standards Board (FASB).
+Our survey, which collects financial and programmatic data from nonprofit arts, culture, and humanities organizations, will be updated in summer 2019 to comply with a new set of financial reporting standards issued by the Financial Accounting Standards Board (FASB).

 FASB is one of the governing bodies that establishes financial accounting and reporting standards for public and private companies and not-for-profit organizations that follow Generally Accepted Accounting Principles (GAAP).
 In short, FASB develops the rules governing audits for nonprofit organizations.